The third class of Ampersand Society was selected in Spring 2016, their second semester of studies at Baylor.

 Kyle, a University Scholar from Minnesota, studies mathematics and linguistics.
 He is particularly interested in topology and plans to complete graduate study in mathematics and teach at the university level.
 Kyle is currently a William Carey Crane Scholar and a student leader for Baylor Urban Missions, leading an after-school tutoring program for children in the Estella Maxey community.
 During his free time, Kyle likes to run, cross-country ski, and read early twentieth-century novels.

-Meghan is a biology and Great Texts major in the Honors Program.
-She has a specific interest in global health and is working towards pursuing a career influencing physicians globally through education.
-Over the past semester, Meghan has had the privilege of studying abroad to gain a fuller understanding of the history of medicine as well as other topics in the area of premedical studies.
-Meghan is active in Students Improving Global Health Together (SIGHT), is a William Carey Crane Scholar, and enjoys playing violin as part of the HRC Strings Ensemble.
-After graduation, she hopes to pursue a joint MD/PhD degree so that she can become a medical educator.
+Meghan is a biology and Great Texts major in the Honors Program with a minor in biochemistry.
+She has a specific interest in the intersection between global health and surgery, with the intent to research novel surgical techniques that are feasible and cost-effective for developing nations.
+During her undergraduate studies, Meghan has had the privilege of studying abroad to gain a fuller understanding of the history of medicine as well as other topics in the area of premedical studies.
+Meghan is active in Alpha Epsilon Delta (an honors prehealth society), is a William Carey Crane Scholar, and enjoys playing violin as part of the HRC Strings Ensemble.
+After graduation, she hopes to pursue a medical degree to help achieve her goal of developing surgical techniques to be used in the majority world.

-A pre-law University Scholar, Amanda concentrates her studies in English literature and creative writing.
-She is the President of College Council for the Honors Residential College.
-She serves on the administration and editorial boards for The Pulse, Baylor's undergraduate academic journal; she also writes for various other Baylor publications.
-She is a William Carey Crane Scholar and has served as a leader for Honors Line Camp the past two summers.
-She enjoys volunteering at World Hunger Relief Farm, exploring Wacotown, and discussing big ideas of empathy, community, and storytelling.
+A University Scholar, Amanda concentrates her studies in English literature and creative writing.
+Her honors thesis is an anthology of creative non-fiction essays, supervised by Dr. Michael-John DePalma.
+During the fall semester of 2018, she studied at Oxford; her final term paper explored the relationship of Frederick Buechner’s Brendan to the medieval hagiographic tradition.
+She has served on leadership for Baylor’s Honors Residential College including as the President of the College Council.
+She has also served on the administration and editorial boards for The Pulse, Baylor's undergraduate academic journal; she also writes for other Baylor publications.
+She is a William Carey Crane Scholar.
+She enjoys volunteering at World Hunger Relief Farm, exploring Wacotown, recording her podcast, and discussing big ideas of empathy, community, and storytelling.

 Adriana Herrera, a biology major on the pre-medicine track, is completing the Honors Program.
 After graduation, she plans to attend medical school and then to practice in her home state of New Mexico.
 Last summer, Adriana took part in the UTHealth-CPRIT program for Innovation in Cancer Prevention, where she looked at the molecular mechanism of breast cancer metastasis.
 She is currently involved in the Multicultural Association of Prehealth students and is the Service Chair for the Baylor and Beyond LLC.
 As Service Chair, Adriana leads two Baylor Urban Missions and enjoys spending her free time serving and building community with the people in Waco.